canonical/ubuntu-pro-client/dev-docs/howtoguides/troubleshoot_apt_news_security_confinement.md

   AppArmorProfile=ubuntu_pro_apt_news
 ```

-This will apply the specified apparmor profile on service startup.
+This will apply the specified AppArmor profile on service startup.
 If the profile does not exist, the service startup will fail.
 The actual profile is located in `/etc/apparmor.d/ubuntu_pro_apt_news`, and is loaded into the kernel at package install/upgrade time, or when the system boots.

 To verify if the Apparmor profile is causing the issues you are observing, the first troubleshooting attempt should be to put it in "complain" mode.
 In that mode, it will allow everything, but log if something would have been blocked had the profile been in "enforce" mode.